I. Important Immigration Documents

 (3) Calgary Food Bank provides emergency food hampers to individuals or families who are not able to afford food.
 Eligible people may receive up to seven emergency food hampers in a 12-month period.
 For more information, please visit: Calgary Food Bank

 (4) Good Food Box (GFB) is a program from where you can buy fresh fruits and vegetables at a very low cost.
 There are several locations in different communities where orders can be placed and the food boxes can be picked up.
 For more information, please visit: Community Kitchen Program-Good Food Box

 (6) Women in Need Society (WINS) is a charitable organization which runs thrift stores at several locations in the city.
-It offers free goods, such as clothes, household items, and furniture and also has referral programs to help women in transition.
+Women coming out of crisis situations, transitioning to housing, newcomers to Canada or those who have fallen on difficult times can access free goods, such as clothes, household items, and furniture for themselves and their families through the Free Goods Referral Program (FGRP).
 For more information, please visit: WINS

 You can receive free services from immigrant serving agencies to meet new immigrants’ needs, such as finding a job, language assessments and classes, finding a place to live, and filling out forms and applications.
 First language services are available in most cases.
 There are also ethno-cultural groups in Calgary that provide support and services to the communities.

 To search for an immigrant serving agency in Calgary, please visithttp://www.cic.gc.ca/english/newcomers/map/services.asp

 - AFRIKADEY!
 A RTS & CULTURE SOCIETY http://afrikadey.com/

 - ALLIANCE JEUNESSE-FAMILLE DE L’ ALBERTA SOCIETY (AJFAS) ca